-Once the threat has passed and the effect has not been harmful (for example, the bear has not wounded the human), the stress hormones return to normal.
+Once the threat has passed without any harmful outcome (for example, the bear has not wounded the human), the stress hormones return to normal.
 This is known as the relaxation response.
 In turn, the body's systems also return to normal.

 Risk Factors for Stress

 At some point in their lives, virtually everyone will experience stressful events or situations that overwhelm their natural coping mechanisms.
-In one poll, 89% of respondents indicated that they had experienced serious stress in their lives.
 Some people are simply biologically prone to stress.
 Many outside factors influence susceptibility as well.

 - An accumulation of persistent stressful situations, particularly those that a person cannot easily control (for example, a high-pressure job plus an unhappy relationship)

 - Persistent stress after a severe acute response to a traumatic event (such as an automobile accident)

 - Acute stress accompanying a serious illness, such as heart disease

 Factors That Influence the Response to Stress: People respond to stress differently, depending on different factors: